joelparkerhenderson/inclusive-language/README.md

 ## Roles with -master or -mistress

 Roles that end with gendered suffix "-master" or "-mistress" can change to end with "-maker" or "-leader" or "-er" or to alternatives.

+Be aware that in some contexts, some meanings may differ; for example, in some cultures a "shipmaster" role can have differences compared to a "shipmistess" role.

 <table class="words">
   <thead>